users module reads and updates user profiles and lets the logged-in user act on the social graph of an arbitrary target user, addressed by userId.

 fetchUserByUsername

-Fetches a user by their username.The user’s unique username.
+Fetches a user by their username.string

 Comma-separated list of associations to populate.